Warfel Recognized at ABC Excellence in Construction Gala

 Purpose & Vision

-The purpose of RISE is to provide support to those who consider themselves to be a minority in the construction industry.
-We want to foster a sense of community for people who may feel singled out in most of their day-to-day interactions.
-As of the latest industry data, women make up only 11% of the construction industry, despite the female gender making up 47% of the workforce (1).
-This means women are faced with more obstacles as they climb in their careers than their male counterparts because the situations they encounter due to gender can be different.
+RISE aims to support those who identify as minorities in the construction industry.
+We aim to create a sense of community for individuals who may feel isolated in their day-to-day interactions.
+According to the latest industry data, women comprise only 11% of the construction workforce despite representing 47% of the overall labor force.
+This disparity means that women face unique challenges in advancing their careers compared to their male counterparts.

-• Guide one another as they navigate professional and personal challenges, and pave the way for those who will follow.
+• Guiding one another through professional and personal challenges while paving the way for future generations.

-• Break barriers to equality in the industry.
+• Breaking down barriers to equality within the industry.

-For 2024, Casi and I are very excited about the outlook for RISE.
-In January, we did a skills workshop on Developing Trust on Teams.
-In Q2, we have a speaker joining us to discuss resilience and overcoming fears.
-Later in the year, we are going to have a team building event and a volunteer event.
-One other opportunity we are pursuing for the year, is scheduling a company event to be sponsored by RISE, that will provide an opportunity for the men in the company to learn about being allies and sponsors for their female coworkers.
+Casi and I are enthusiastic about the future of RISE in 2024.
+In January, we hosted a skills workshop focused on Developing Trust on Teams.
+In the second quarter, we will welcome a speaker to discuss resilience and overcoming fears.
+Later in the year, we plan to organize a team-building event and a volunteer opportunity.
+Additionally, we aim to schedule a company event sponsored by RISE, offering our male colleagues the chance to learn how to be allies and sponsors for their female coworkers.

 Learn more about Warfel: https://www.warfelcc.com/clients-for-life/